jack-kerouac/betterplace_apidocs/README.md

 Please contact developers@betterplace.org for more information

-1. ~~Several documentation pages are empty~~
+1. ~~Documentation: Several documentation pages are empty~~
-1. The `links` to other api-calls dont use the api-subdomain but www instead
+1. All Ressources: The `links` to other api-calls dont use the api-subdomain but www instead
-1. The `links` to images dont use the asset path asset1 but www instead
+1. All Ressources: The `links` to images dont use the asset path asset1 but www instead
-1. The pictures-list-docu-page is missing
+1. Documentation: The pictures-list-docu-page is missing
-1. `projects/14/pictures.json` is broken (500)
+1. ProjectPictures: `projects/14/pictures.json` is broken (500)
-1. ~~/project/id/opinions.json alsways return all opinions instead of those for the project~~
+1. ~~Opinions: /project/id/opinions.json alsways return all opinions instead of those for the project~~
-1. Not all resources have a documentation-url as part of the json
+1. Documentation: Not all resources have a documentation-url as part of the json
-1. ~~The response-table is empty for some ressources~~
+1. ~~Documentation: The response-table is empty for some ressources~~
-1. The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)
+1. Documentation: The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)
+1. Blogposts: There is no way yet to filter BlogPosts from PayoutBlogPost
+1. ClientProjectsTags: There is no way yet to filter Projects by ClientProjectsTags
+1. General OpinionsList: There is no list of opinions without a project-scope.
+So there is no way to show the last 4 opinions with a comment for example.

 ## API V1, V2, V3

-betterplace.org has three depricated APIs.
-For more information http://www.betterplace.org/de/api/documentation/welcome
+betterplace.org has three deprecated APIs.
+For more information contact product@betterplace.org.

 ## Example apps